How to transform an OpenSSH key into JWK

 Let's break down the contents of the key as defined in "The Secure Shell (SSH) Transport Layer Protocol" [RFC4253]:

-") identifies the key format.
-This specifies how the key is encoded, which is covered in "Ed25519 and Ed448 Public Key Algorithms for the Secure Shell (SSH) Protocol" [RFC8709]. - The second part
+1. The first part ("ssh-ed25519") identifies the key format.
+This specifies how the key is encoded, which is covered in "Ed25519 and Ed448 Public Key Algorithms for the Secure Shell (SSH) Protocol" [RFC8709].

-is the key, which we will soon get into. - A third optional part may be included.
+3. A third optional part may be included.
 This part is a comment, and not relevant in this case.

 Parsing the key